 ICE SKATING ON DEPOT POND IS CURRENTLY CLOSED!
 STAY TUNED FOR REGULAR UPDATES!

 Many local families and individuals look forward to ice skating on Depot Pond each winter, but it's important to familiarize yourself with safety precautions before you lace up your skates.
 Ice skate rentals are not available, so please bring your own.

 Safety is of utmost importance when it comes to using the Depot Pond for ice skating this winter.
 If you aren't certain, always check the Riverwalk flag status, or contact us at 630-879-5235 to see if the pond is open for use.
 The red flag means skating is prohibited, and the green flag means it is safe to skate.
 The alert notification on this webpage will change when it is not safe to skate.

-After the ice is a safe depth and the snow has been cleared, skating is open.
+After the ice reaches a safe depth and the snow has been cleared, skating will be open.